The Power of Cross-Cultural Sound and Music

 “An Introduction and Exploration” of our physical, emotional, mental and spiritual responses to cross-cultural healing sounds, music and instruments and voice.
 Defining healing sound and music in a social and sacred context.
 Learning breathing methods, healing body postures, and stress reduction and relaxation techniques.
 Practices are given to develop enhanced listening skills and awareness; Cross-cultural research on the effects of sound and music on human physiology.
 Learning how to choose appropriate music to support personal needs and other healthcare populations.
 Music for surgery, massage, learning disabilities, sleep, stress and anxiety, depression and other applications are presented.
 Daily exercises, practices and optional home-study materials are given for review, continued study and preparation for session II.

-There is support for each participant between modules, through skype and email.
+There is support for each participant between modules through email.

 Inquiry into the body's role as a receptor, learning how ear dominance and auditory processing skills affect individuals and their therapeutic outcome; The use of sound and music to positively stimulate and move blocked and stagnant energy within the body.
 Music, mind and imagery explored and practiced.
 The study of cross-cultural programmed recordings (cds and downloads) for use in psychotherapy and self-development; Sound and Music as diagnostic tools; Research in music in psychotherapy, sound healing, auditory stimulation methods and applied current healing technologies among traditional cross-cultural healers.”
 The enhancement of our spiritual life through traditional chant, sacred sound and music.
 New materials given and plans for the future discussed.